 The Roster will be notified to you by Insert method of notification.
 The Employer will endeavour to have the roster prepared giving the Employee xx days/weeks notice , however this may vary in exceptional circumstances.
 Changes to the roster after publication will be discussed with you as necessary.

-Trial Period or Probationary Period
+Trial Period

 Delete this clause or put Not Applicable if previously worked for you before in any capacity or you have 20 or more FTE employees at this person’s start date.
 Or if this template is to be used for Accredited Employer Work Visa (AEWV)